PredictionIO/PredictionIO-Docs/source/installation/install-predictionio-with-virtualbox-vagrant.rst

     If you are running Vagrant 1.3.x or above, you need to specify the --provision flag in order to load the provision script for subsequent vagrant up.
-If the --provision flag is not defined, you may need to start PredictionIO manually (see Troubleshooting at the end).
+If the --provision flag is not defined, you may need to start PredictionIO manually
+    (Please see :ref:`vagrant-troubleshooting` at the end).

     If you are using Vagrant 1.2.x or older versions, the provision script is loaded even without the --provision flag.